igudo/Multiyoy-server/README.md

 Multiyoy is a multiplayer version of an android game called "antiyoy".

 Branches:
-- master - android app, forked from the original repository and modified for multiplayer
+- master - android app, rewrited and modified for multiplayer
 - server - golang multiplayer server